Skull Crushers: Muscles Worked, How To Do and Form

 3. Extend your arms straight above your chest, perpendicular to the floor.

-4. Keep your elbows stationary and slowly lower the barbell towards your forehead by bending at the elbows.
+4. Keep your elbows stationary and slowly lower the barbell towards your forehead.

 Know More: 7 Best Barbell Triceps Exercises For Mass And Strength